lionheart/LHSKeyboardAdjusting/README.md

 LHSKeyboardAdjusting requires Auto Layout in your build target, so it will only work with iOS 6+.

+#### NOTE

-NOTE: If you're currently using LHSKeyboardAdjusting 1.0+ in your project, note that some things have changed.
+If you're currently using LHSKeyboardAdjusting 1.0+ in your project, note that some things have changed.

 ### Installation